 Most of you are probably aware that mastering is the final step in the process of music production.
 I am guessing that some of you have found yourself in a situation where you were so anxious to present your latest song to your friends.
 Throwing a limiter on a master channel and just exporting the track is nowhere close to mastering.
-Furthermore, if you think that just adding few compressors and a limiter on a master channel will make your track sound as good as the ones on the radio, think again because it won’t.
+Furthermore, if you think that just adding few compressors and a limiter on a master channel will make your record sound as good as the ones on the radio, think again because it won’t.

 The process evolved a lot since its beginnings.
 We could say that mastering, as a separate process from music production, emerged when reel-to-reel tape recorders and vinyl records were invented and became widely used in the studios.
 For example, the dynamic range of the mix could go beyond the system’s maximum capacity.
 Accordingly, this caused the need for professional mastering engineers who would ensure that the transfer from the tape recorder to vinyl records will not contain errors like this.

-All in all, mastering is a complex process that requires countless hours of practising and listening to the audio.
+All in all, mastering is a complex process that requires countless hours of practicing and listening to the audio.
 In my opinion, the best thing you could do is to find a professional mastering engineer who will add a final polishing to your song.

-Having said that, here are few tips that will help you prepare your song for the mastering process.
+Having said that, here are a few tips that will help you prepare your song for the mastering process.

-Leaving headroom is essential
+Leaving headroom is essential.

 Play your song from the beginning until the end and observe the metering on the master bus.
 Most of the mastering engineers are demanding that the exported (clean) mix should not exceed -5 or -7 dB in some cases.
 This means that the part of your song which is the loudest must not go over this value.
 With your song exported like this, the mastering engineer will not have any problems raising the volume with the limiter after applying other operations in the mastering chain.

-Export, Bounce or Print your mix
+Export, Bounce or Print your mix.

-There is a great number of digital audio workstations (DAW) available.
+There is a high number of digital audio workstations (DAW) available.
 However, no matter which one you use all the channels in your mix should be routed to a single Master bus.
 After making sure that the headroom from the previous step is on the right value, it is time to export your song.
 Once you have exported your track save it to a separate folder and name it correctly.
 You can do it like this for example.

 Band (Project) name – Track name ( Clean mix 24 bit )